Supermarine Spitfire (late Merlin-powered variants): C type

 Also known as the "universal wing" the new design was standard on the majority of Spitfires built from mid 1942.
-The design of the wing was altered to reduce labour and manufacturing time and carry various armaments: A type, B type, or four 20 mm Hispano cannon.
+The design of the wing was altered to reduce labour and manufacturing time and carry various armaments: A type (8 x .303 machine guns, 4 per wing), B type (4 x .303 machine guns (2 per wing) and 2 x 20mm Hispano cannons (1 per wing), or four 20 mm Hispano cannon.

 The undercarriage mountings were redesigned and the undercarriage doors were bowed in cross-section allowing the legs to sit lower in the wells, eliminating the upper-wing blisters over the wheel wells and landing gear pivot points.
 Stronger undercarriage legs were raked 2 inches (5.08 cm) forward, making the Spitfire more stable on the ground and reducing the likelihood of the aircraft tipping onto its nose.
 During production of the Mk VIII and Mk IX a new undercarriage leg was introduced which had external v-shaped "scissor-links" fitted to the front of the leg; this also led to small changes in the shape of the undercarriage bay and leg fairings.
 Because the Spitfire was no longer to be used as a night fighter, the retractable landing lights were no longer fitted.

 The Hispano Mk IIs were belt fed from box magazines allowing for 120 rpg (the Chattellerault system).
 The fairings over the Hispano barrels were shorter and there was usually a short rubber stub covering the outer cannon port.
 New upper wing gun-bay doors incorporated "teardrop" shaped blisters to clear the cannon feed motors and the lower wings no longer had the gun-bay heating vents outboard of the gun-bays.
 The first series of Spitfire Mk IXs retained the bay doors first used on Spitfire VCs; these incorporated large blisters to clear the feed motors of two Hispano cannons.
 All later Spitfires had smaller, more streamlined blisters.
 To provide room for the belt feed system of the cannon, the inner machine gun bays were moved outboard to between ribs 13 and 14.